Based on experimentation and from looking at the language spec, I want to try to pin-down how Go packaging works.

 - The name of the containing folder becomes the name of the binary library file.
-E.g. source files under
+E.g. source files under a folder called

 mystuffare compiled into